Urban rail transit: Light rail

-A light rail system is a rail-based transit system that has higher capacity and speed than a tram, usually by operating in an exclusive right-of-way separated from automobile traffic, but it is not, unlike rapid transit, fully grade-separated from other traffic.
-Light rail also generally operates with multiple-units trains, rather than single tramcars.
-It emerged as an evolution of trams/streetcars.
-Light rail systems vary significantly in terms of speed and capacity and range from slightly-improved tram systems to systems that are essentially rapid transit but with some level crossings.
+A light rail system is a rail-based transit system that has higher capacity and speed than a tram, usually by operating in an exclusive right-of-way separated from road traffic, but it is not, unlike rapid transit, fully grade-separated from it.
+Light rail also regularly operates with multiple-unit trains, rather than single tramcars.
+It emerged as an evolution of trams.
+Light rail systems vary significantly in terms of speed and capacity and range from slightly improved tram systems to systems that are essentially rapid transit but with some level crossings.